ey92/notes/1101notes.md

 - **vocal bands** - two muscular folds inside larynx which vibrate with each other when close together
 - **voiced sounds** - sounds articulated with vocal cords
 - **whispering**: holding back part of vocal cords apart
-- **glottal stops** - created by momentarily closingthe vocal cords
+- **glottal stops** - created by momentarily closing the vocal cords

 #### Articulatory Phonetics
 - stop